 - The Center is a joint venture established under an interlocal agreement between the three participating counties (Participants) dated July 13, 1983.
 The Center provides probation, detention and diagnostic services for juveniles under the jurisdiction of the Participants and is available to other entities on a fee basis.
 All costs associated with the Center after applicable charges and grants are shared by the Participants as follows: Cooke, 20%; Fannin, 20%; Grayson, 60%. - The General Fund of the Center is used to fund daily operations.
 At the end of each fiscal year, it is desired to maintain a balance of \$20,000 in the General Fund.
-Late payroll accrual entries have reduced the September 30, 2015 balance to \$13,559.
-Additional participant contributions will be added in fiscal year 2016 to bring the balance back to \$20,000. - The assets and deferred outflows of resources of the Center exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$303 thousand (net position).
-Of this amount, \$10 thousand (unrestricted net position) may be used to meet the Center's ongoing obligations. - The Center's total net position decreased by approximately \$47 thousand, due to depreciation expense of approximately \$49 thousand before a prior period adjustment.
+The fund balance at year-end was \$13,559.
+Additional participant contributions will be added in fiscal year 2017 to bring the balance back to \$20,000. - The assets and deferred outflows of resources of the Center exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$237 thousand (net position).
+Of this amount, \$(10) thousand was listed as unrestricted net position. - The Center's total net position decreased by approximately \$66 thousand, due to depreciation expense of approximately \$47 thousand.